|Previous College Athletic Achievements:||3x NCAA Doubles champion|

 "We are fortunate to have hired such an accomplished collegiate coach in Amy Jensen," said director of athletics Cliff Dochterman.
 "We are very proud to have selected a coach with such a high degree of success as a coach and athlete.
 Her experience in the UC system, both playing and coaching at Cal, and her high commitment to academics makes her a strong fit for our university and athletic department."

 Said Jensen, "I'd like to thank Director Dochtermann and the committee for this fantastic opportunity!
-I am thrilled and can't wait to start working alongside these talented student-athletes.
-I'm excited to walk into a place where success has been proven, and I'm excited to be back in the UC system where academics are so important."
+I'm excited to walk into a place where success has been proven, and it's great to be back in the UC system where high academics standards, merit, and integrity are so important."

-In the short term Jensen looks forward to serving the current roster players, as well as hopefully adding some additional talent to the lineup.
-"I look forward to assessing and addressing the needs of our 2016 roster, and partnering with them rebuild and recreate the culture of success and development that Santa Cruz Tennis is known for.
-"From the get go, as a team, we need to pay attention to daily contribution.
-The small things are the big things!
-Together we will explore the possibilities for this team – which may include the shot at a conference title.
-From there we will reframe and focus on doing the daily, repetitive, small things with passion and high quality."
+In the short term Jensen looks forward to serving the current roster of players, as well as recruiting locally to add additional talent to the lineup.
+"I look forward to assessing and addressing the needs of our current roster, and partnering with them rebuild and recreate the culture of success and development that Santa Cruz Tennis is known for."

 Long term, Jensen sees a lot of opportunity for success.
 "I believe it's possible for UCSC to again compete for a national titles in tennis.
 California's great climate helps make this region a hot bed for tennis talent.
 UCSC is an 'uncommon' institution and this uniqueness is what makes us stand out to potential recruits.
 Our history of tennis success, along with UC academic strength, and our superb location, are an unbeatable combination.
 We will make sure we attract the right student-athletes who will seek challenge and excellence on the court and in the classroom".